UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Louisiana Tech Stats and Trends

+- This season, the Bulldogs have an ATS record of 3-0 in their three games as an underdog of 6.5 points or more.

-- Louisiana Tech is 3-2 against the spread and 2-3 overall when the team scores more than 19.1 points.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it records more than 19.1 points.

-- When Louisiana Tech picks up over 322.6 yards, the team is 3-1 against the spread and 1-3 overall.
+- In games that Louisiana Tech churns out more than 322.6 yards, the team is 3-1 against the spread and 1-3 overall.

-- This year the Bulldogs have 10 turnovers, four fewer than the Roadrunners have takeaways (14).
+- The Bulldogs have turned the ball over 10 times, four fewer times than the Roadrunners have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.